szelongq/tp/docs/team/danielsimre.md

       * Highlights: The implementation of `addHoursWorked` and `deductHoursWorked` was challenging as it could take in either `HoursWorked` and/or `Overtime`, so all of these valid cases needed to be handled.
         Also, for the case where one of the inputs is valid while the other is invalid, the command throws an error that specifies which input is causing the error.
-(If both inputs are invalid, an error is thrown for `HoursWorked`)

     * Implemented `LeavesTaken` attribute for `Person`, as well as `assignLeave` and `removeLeavesBefore` commands.
       * What it does: `assignLeave` assigns a leave associated with a date to an employee.